jithk03/Portfolio/Exercise 5 CNC/Readme.md

 ## Overview

-In this exercise, the goal was to design a wooden tea light candle holder in Inkscape and prepare it for milling on a CNC machine.
+In this exercise, the goal was to design a wooden candle holder in Inkscape and prepare it for milling on a CNC machine.
 The task involved creating a vector outline for the candle holder body and placing a precisely-sized circular pocket at its center to hold the tea light candle.
 The finished sketch was then imported into CAM software, where toolpaths were generated to cut the outline from a block of hardwood and mill out the candle pocket.

 ## Design Process